Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **Order:**
 The order endpoints allow you to submit orders for invoicing and orders as offers.
 Attachments to the order such as receipts are sent together with the order and are included in order processing in Duett Economy.
+Orders have had a cleanup and better validation in the September 2022 version.
+This will ensure the quality of offers and orders so that they can be invoiced without problems.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Project:**
 This datagroup has all you need to manage projects.
-Note that a project is a carrier with an extended set of properties
+Note that project is a carrier with extended set of properties
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Register:**
 The most important basic registers like ZipCodes, UnitCodes, AccountIntervals, VoucherTypes (bilagsarter), AccountCharts (kontoplan).
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Report:**
-This datagroup has Norwegian field names for reporting purposes in eg. Excel, Access.
+This datagroup has Norwegian field names for reporting purposes in e.g. Excel, Access.
 This is a replacement for those who have had access to database views.
+The report endpoint has been given a version 2 which replaces 26 of the version 1 endpoints.
+Version 2 is more suitable for integrations than version 1.
+There is now a primary key and you can retrieve changes and new rows using RowVersion.
+For simple reporting, it is recommended to continue using version 1 since each report is an optimized view in the database, making it quicker.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Supplier:**